 Business process changes should be made with the collaboration of IT, line managers and the executive team -- as any of these types of changes can affect the company's strategy.
-However, many executives today don't realize
+However, many executives today don't realize the importance of partnering with IT in business process planning.

 Who says IT doesn't matter?